Motorcycle practical test: Licence Categories

 Available to those aged 21–23 years of age via completion of the A2 licence and waiting two years whereupon they will then become eligible to take the Category A test.
 Or directly available to those over 24 years of age upon passing the category A test.
 Successful completion of this test allows the licence holder to ride any motorcycle of any engine size with no power or maximum speed restrictions.

 All tests must be completed on motorcycles relevant to the engine size and power restrictions of the licence being applied for.

-The Module 1 and 2 tests are identical for all licensing categories, the only difference being the vehicle that must be used in each test and, for AM, the speed required in certain maneovures.
+The Module 1 and 2 tests are identical for all licensing categories, the only difference being the vehicle that must be used in each test and, for AM, the speed required in certain manoeuvres.
 All test categories may be completed on either geared or automatic motorcycles.

 Completion of the tests on geared motorcycles allows the licence holder to ride either geared or automatic bikes, whereas completion of the test on automatic bikes restricts the licence holder to automatic motorcycles only.

 Pillion entitlement and motorway access are also gained upon successful completion of any of the four licence categories.

 DVSA publishes Routes to your motorcycle licence which explains the options for different classes of motorcycle licence at different ages.